Introduction: Random Reinforcement

 The Coercion Cycle describes how aggressive and antisocial behaviors develop in relationships.

-In a classroom setting an example of the coercion cycle can begin with a student, who is trying to avoid a task, asking to be excused to go to the bathroom.
+Scenario: A student who is trying to avoid a task asks to be excused to go to the bathroom.
 The teacher responds, telling the student "no" and asking the student to get back to work.
 The student ignores the teacher and ups her effort.
 This time she tries again either begging "But I really need to go, please may I, please!" or even aggressively escalates "F-you, I want to go, now!"

 Breaking the Cycle: Instead, we can break the coercion cycle at the very beginning.
-When the student asks we refer to the rules and routines we have taught the students.
+When the student asks, we refer to the rules and routines we have taught the students.
 E.g.: "Johnny, thank you for asking, (positive reinforcement of appropriate behavior) I understand you want to go (empathy).
 Remember we can't be in the hallways during the first 10 minutes of class/task/etc. You can use the hall pass in 3 minutes!
 Now, let's look at the equation together."